observability-lab-cse/observability-lab-workshop/README.md

 ### 📱 Application

-- [⚒️ Pre Requisites](./00-pre-requisite/README.md) - Covering the tools that will be
+- [⚒️ Prerequisites](./00-pre-requisite/README.md) - Covering the tools that will be
   needed.
 - [⚙️ Provision Infrastructure](./01-provision-infrastructure/README.md) - Provision AKS cluster, Application Insights etc.
 - [🧩 Deploy application to AKS](./02-deploy-application/README.md) - Deploy all required components of the application